codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was ten scared of seven?
-Because seven ate nine.
+What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+In web design, what does CSS stand for?
- 1. C
+ 1. Cascading Style Sheet
- 2. Java
+ 2. Computer Style Sheet
- 3. Jakarta
+ 3. Corrective Style Sheet
- 4. Python
+ 4. Counter Strike: Source

 <details>
   <summary>Answer</summary>
-  Java
+  Cascading Style Sheet
 </details>